 - Use a different type of orange: Try Blood Oranges, Cara Cara oranges or Tangelos for a different variety.
 Any small orange will work well here!

 - Use other citrus fruits: Throw in some other citrus!
 Dried lime or lemon slices are also beautiful and can be used in a very similar way to dried oranges.
+This is great if you're garnishing a cocktail or mocktail station.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!